francescogerardomarra/its/modulo26/5_security_hello_world.md

     - This allows Spring Security to recognize that the user is authenticated and apply any necessary security rules or authorization checks.
     - **Authentication and Authorization**:
         - If the `SecurityContext` is not populated with the `UsernamePasswordAuthenticationToken`, Spring Security cannot authorize access to secure resources.
-        - Without a valid authentication object in the `SecurityContext`, the user will be treated as unauthenticated, and any attempt to access protected endpoints will likely result in access being denied (e.g., returning a **401 Unauthorized** response).
+        - Without a valid authentication object in the `SecurityContext`, the user will be treated as unauthenticated, and any attempt to access protected endpoints will likely result in access being denied (e.g. returning a **401 Unauthorized** response).

 - **Proceed with the Filter Chain**:
     - After setting the authentication object, the filter proceeds with the filter chain, passing the request along to the next filter or handler.